BSc. (Hons)

 Council of Rwanda

-Embark on a mission to intentionally and actively drive technological change on the continent with industry-relevant software engineering knowledge and skills you will acquire throughout your learning journey at ALU.
-Delivered in partnership with one of Silicon Valley’s top tech schools, the Holberton School, the BSE program will challenge you to innovate and learn by doing right from day one at ALU.
+Embark on a mission to become a software engineer and drive technological change on the Continent by acquiring industry-relevant software engineering knowledge and skills throughout your learning journey at ALU.
+The BSE program will challenge you to innovate and learn by doing right from day one at ALU, empowering you to become a software developer who can significantly impact Africa.

-Students of the BSE program are equipped with a deep understanding of complex problems on the continent, how technology and innovation is defined in Africa and the role they will play as entrepreneurial technology leaders in solving Africa’s grand challenges.
-During their learning journey, BSE students gain the technical foundations of being excellent software engineers who will lead the fourth Industrial Revolution (4iR) and digital transformation of Africa.
+Students of the BSE program are equipped with a deep understanding of complex problems on the continent, how technology and innovation are defined in Africa, and the role they will play as entrepreneurial technology leaders in solving Africa’s grand challenges.
+During their learning journey, BSE students gain a strong foundation in computer programming courses, covering essential aspects like coding and software design, application development programs, and system architecture fundamentals.
+They also learn to embrace agile software methodologies to collaborate and deliver high-quality software effectively.

 Admissions